CongTuetheCoder/PyScript/README.md

 	to_boolean(value) // Converts a value to a boolean. to_char(value) // Converts a value to a character.

+ 	is_string(value) // Checks if a value is a string.
+	is_integer(value) // Checks if a value is an integer. is_real(value) // Checks if a value to a real. is_boolean(value) // Checks if a value is a boolean. is_char(value) // Checks if a value is a character.

 	open_file(fn: type <string>, mode: type <char>) // Opens a file in either read, write or append mode. close_file(file: type <file>) // Closes a file. read_file(file: type <file>) // Reads the next line of a file.